Cobb (film): Production

-Baseball scenes were filmed in Birmingham, Alabama at Rickwood Field, which stood in for Philadelphia's Shibe Park and Pittsburgh's Forbes Field.
-Scenes also were filmed in Cobb's actual hometown of Royston, Georgia.
+Baseball scenes were filmed in Birmingham, Alabama, at Rickwood Field, which stood in for Philadelphia's Shibe Park and Pittsburgh's Forbes Field.
+Scenes also were filmed in Ty Cobb's actual hometown of Royston, Georgia.

 Much of the Cobb location filming was in northern Nevada.
 The hotel check-in was at the Morris Hotel on Fourth Street in Reno.
 Casino, outdoor and entry shots were done outside Cactus Jack's Hotel and Casino in Carson City and outside the then-closed, now-reopened (2007) Doppelganger's Bar in Carson City.

 Baseball announcer Ernie Harwell, a Ford Frick Award recipient, is featured as emcee at a Cooperstown, New York awards banquet.
 Real-life sportswriters Allan Malamud, Doug Krikorian, and Jeff Fellenzer and boxing publicist Bill Caplan appear in the movie's opening and closing scenes at a Santa Barbara bar as Stump's friends and fellow scribes.

 Carson City free-lance photographer Bob Wilkie photographed many still scenes for Nevada Magazine, the Associated Press, and the Nevada Appeal.

 Tommy Lee Jones was shooting this film when he won the Academy Award for Best Supporting Actor for The Fugitive.
 As his head was already partially shaved in the front for his role as the balding, 72-year-old Cobb, the actor made light of the situation in his acceptance speech: "All a man can say at a time like this is, 'I am not really bald ...
 But I do have work."
 In addition to his partially shaved head, Jones also endured a broken ankle, suffered while practicing Cobb's distinctive slide.

 The film shows Cobb sharpening his spikes as a means to keep infielders from tagging him out as he ran the bases, and was accused of spiking several players who tried.
 Cobb, however, always denied ever spiking anyone on purpose.
 Tyler Logan Cobb, a descendant of Cobb's, played "Young Ty".

 Reception

 Box office

 The film opened in limited release in December 1994.
-It earned a reported $1,007,583 at the U.S. box office.
+It earned a reported $1,007,583 in the U.S., on a budget of $25.5 million, making it a box-office bomb.